 This overnight croissant french toast will be a welcomed way to start off your Christmas morning.
 It gets assembled the night before.
 Then all you need to do in the morning is bake it.

-Store bought croissants make amazing french toast.
-Check out the day old section at your local gocery store.
+Store bought croissants make amazing French toast.
+Check out the day old section at your local grocery store to make this.
 Those stale croissants work great and can save you some cash.

-The batter for this french toast uses eggs and half and half along with vanilla, cinnamon, orange zest and maple syrup.
-The little bit of maple syrup add just the right amount of sweetness.
+The batter for this French toast is made with eggs and half and half along with some vanilla, cinnamon, orange zest and maple syrup.
+The little bit of maple syrup adds just the right amount of sweetness to this.

-The oragne zest is a welcomed addition to this french toast.
-It adds flavor along with freshness.
+The orange zest is a welcomed addition to this French toast.
+It adds amazing flavor along with a level of freshness.
 It pairs perfectly with the fresh berries you top this with.